DharmarajWadeyar/Simple-Inevntory-Management-System-Android/README.md

 ## Installation Steps
 1. Download and install Android Studio from the official website (for emulator setup).
-2. Download the project files from the provided Google Drive links:
+2. Download the project files from the provided Google Drive links: [Project Document](https://drive.google.com/file/d/147zpvqeiM8KBw57RgTE4pZHgY1HWCUCB/view?usp=sharing) & [Project App](https://drive.google.com/file/d/1v8YY9AmB-FUar7DKzH2EyWrERC2KdgG0/view?usp=sharing)
-   - Project Document
-   - Project Application
 3. Extract the downloaded files to your local machine.
 4. Open Android Studio and set up an Android emulator.
 5. Install the app on the emulator or your Android device.